-- 1\delete the render and the garment/accessory customized and start a creative experience again; - 2\save the render on his personal webpage and, if he wants, he can share it on the Techstylist fashion social network waiting for suggestions and comments from his friends; - 3\buy the item.
+- 1_delete the render and the garment/accessory customized and start a creative experience again; - 2_save the render on his personal webpage and, if he wants, he can share it on the Techstylist fashion social network waiting for suggestions and comments from his friends; - 3_buy the item.
 The render will be automatically saved on his webpage and he can share it on the fashion social network.

-If the client chooses the option number 3, he has to click on "PLACE YOUR ORDER HERE", then he must insert the necessary data for the payment and he must choose if he prefer to receive the item directly at home or if he prefers to receive it to the Techstylist flagship store. (see chapter 5.6 for a detailed description of the production and purchasing phase).
+In case the client chooses the option number 3, he has to click on "BUY", then he must insert the necessary data for the payment and he must choose if he prefer to receive the item directly at home or if he prefers to receive it to the Techstylist flagship store. (see § 5.6 for a detailed description of the purchasing and the production phase).